 - we regularly monitor and review our compliance with internal policies and industry best practice.

-We may share your personal information with other companies within the Westpac Group.
+We may share your personal information with companies within the Westpac Group.

-We may also provide personal information about our customers to organisations outside the Westpac Group.
-To protect personal information, we enter into contracts with our service providers that require them to comply with the Privacy Act.
-These contracts oblige them to only use the personal information we disclose to them for the specific role we ask them to perform.
+We may also provide personal information about individuals to organisations outside the Westpac Group who help deliver or support the provision of products and services to you.
+To protect personal information, we enter into contracts with our service providers and other third parties that require them to comply with applicable Privacy Laws and certain Westpac policies and standards relating to data protection and information security.
+These contracts, amongst other things, require our service providers to only use the personal information we disclose to them for the specific role we ask them to perform.

-- our agents, contractors and external service providers (for example, mailing houses and technology service providers);
+- our agents, contractors and contracted service providers (for example, mailing houses, technology service providers and cloud storage providers);

-- authorised representatives and credit representatives who sell products and services on our behalf;
+- authorised representatives and credit representatives who sell or arrange products and services on our behalf;

 - insurers, re-insurers and health care providers;

 - payment systems operators (for example, merchants receiving card payments);